 Ride to Best Jet Ski Attractions Seen From The Water…

 So what are the top 10 Ontario PWC sightseeing attractions for self guided Sea Doo adventures?
 Ask any Sea Doo tour riders and whether they’re experienced or beginners, you’re bound to get a variety of opinions.
+Same goes for other recreational boaters.
 That’s because there are so many awesome sights along #ontariowaterways when I’m riding my Sea Doo GTX S 155!
 Of course, the best of all is simply the majestic splendour that Mother Nature has bestowed to this province’s 250,000 lakes and 100,00 kilometres (62,000 miles) of rivers – and the best way to appreciate it is on a Sea Doo personal watercraft, generically called a PWC or jet ski!

 That being said, I have a personal top 10 list of sights, both natural and man-made, that really knock my socks off every time on my Sea Doo rides.
 So here are my best jet ski attractions, in alphabetical order…